milosveljkovic1992/trello/README.md

 A new list can be added to the board by clicking the button and adding a name.
 When you click a card, a popup modal gets open.
 Card modal contains the card title, description and comments.
+You can add, edit or remove card description by clicking on it and entering/deleting text.
 Comments can be added to the card.
 Comments are displayed by date in descending order, from latest to earliest and they can be deleted or edited.